-The MIPSpro Fortran 90 compiler, like many other implementations, allows COMMON blocks to be initialized in program units other than BLOCKDATA subprograms.
+The MIPSpro 7 Fortran 90 compiler, like many other implementations, allows COMMON blocks to be initialized in program units other than BLOCKDATA subprograms.
 Multiple initializations are not detected by the system.
 As a result, different processors may exhibit different behavior in cases of multiple initializations.
 For example, one processor may use the last value seen as the value of the initialized variable, while another may use the first value seen.
 Porting a code from one of these processors to another may result in differing results due to this difference.

 Permitting multiple initializations of the same or part of a variable is not an extension.
 It is a user error that cannot be detected, in all cases, by the compiler.
-Behavior of multiple initializations is different across different OS platforms.
+Behavior of multiple intializations is different across the IRIX, UNICOS, and UNICOS/mk platforms.
 For the program to be a standard conforming program with predictable results, you must remove multiple initializations.

-4.3.3 I/O Record Length Differences
+4.4.2.3 I/O Record Length Differences

 Fortran 95 standard I/O always specifies record lengths in I/O statements in bytes.
 By default, FORTRAN 77 direct-access unformatted I/O specifies the record length in words.
 This can cause incompatibilities when moving codes from FORTRAN 77 to Fortran 95 and vice versa.
-The -bytereclen option to the f77(1) command causes the FORTRAN 77 compiler to interpret all record lengths in bytes.
+The -bytereclen option to the £77(1) command causes the FORTRAN 77 compiler to interpret all record lengths in bytes.

-4.3.4 Special File Formats Differences
+4.4.2.4 Special File Formats Differences